Laurel's Tomato Growing Tips &

 OPTIONAL: 1 or 2 1" by 5 ft. wooden or metal stakes for each pot.

 Tomato cages, the stronger the better, to fit into the containers.
-My favorite?
-TomatOH!
-Holders.
-You can see them in the photographs.
-We have them here for you for shipping or pick-up.

 A top quality moisture meter.